Faculty & Staff

 - How can we adjudicate claims about the nature and operation of social systems in holistic terms?

-I pursue these questions across three research projects – a comparative historical study of consumer activism in the transatlantic world in the eighteenth, nineteenth, and early twentieth centuries; a phenomenological reworking of alienation (with Kelly Nielsen); and a critique of contemporary social scientific reason that investigates the disavowal of systems and proposes an analytical language that can help to adjudicate arguments about the nature and dynamics of social systems.
+I pursue these questions across three research projects – a comparative historical study of consumer activism in the transatlantic world in the eighteenth, nineteenth, and early twentieth centuries; a phenomenological and systemic reworking of alienation (with Kelly Nielsen); and a critique of contemporary social scientific reason that investigates the disavowal of systems and proposes an analytical language that can help to adjudicate arguments about the nature and dynamics of social systems.

-The first of these has culminated in a book, The Sympathetic Consumer: Moral Critique in Capitalist Culture, which is forthcoming on Stanford University Press in Spring 2021.
+The first of these has culminated in a book, The Sympathetic Consumer: Moral Critique in Capitalist Culture, which is out on Stanford University Press.
 The book focuses on the distinct cultural features and consequences of consumer activism undertaken by abolitionists, turn-of-the-twentieth century activists, and contemporary Fair Trade advocates.
 Despite their many differences, these activists develop common a) visions of the sympathetic consumer, b) practices of encouraging sympathetic consumption, and c) moral assumptions, wherein the consumer plays a vital functional and ethical role in the world.
 I argue that we can trace these commonalities to the unique character of commodity-exchange in a capitalist society.
 Moreover, the book formulates an approach to the study of a capitalist culture by exploring how people interpret phenomena like commodity-exchange that are essential to a capitalist social order.

 In classes, I encourage students to see the work of imagination and abstraction as vital to any valuable social science.
 Without attention to the ways that we access social phenomena in thought – as things that we imagine and, as such, require definition, justification, logical coherence, and empirical demonstration – sociology loses its ability to understand and explain the world around us.